ghost2238/engine-ex/README.md

 Only Windows and x86 binaries are really supported so far.
 I'm still thinking of the best approach to multi-arch.

 ## How to build? ##
 I've only tested with Visual C++ 2015 so far.
-It uses some VC++ specific directives so other probably compilers won't work.
+It uses some VC++ specific directives so other compilers probably won't work.
+It's on the TODO to make it compile on GCC/MinGW.

  1. Download and install [Visual Studio Community](https://www.visualstudio.com/downloads/)
  2. Open the .sln file.